-Breakdown of workers by gender (2017)
+Breakdown of the workforce by gender (2019)

-Breakdown of workers by category (2017)
+Breakdown of the workforce by category (2019)

 Breakdown of the workforce by age bracket (2017)

-To improve the quality of the work environment, respond to our employees’ needs and develop a stronger sense of belonging, we provide a program of corporate welfare activities every year.
-This program enables us to work within the framework of the Bolton Group’s broader strategy.
-In 2013, the Bolton Group launched ‘Bolton 4 You’, a corporate welfare program featuring initiatives focusing on four areas: health, family, savings and free time.
+To improve the quality of the work environment, respond to our employees’ needs and develop a strong sense of belonging, we provide a program of corporate welfare activities every year.
+This program enables us to work within the framework of the broader strategy of the Bolton Group which launched Bolton4You, a corporate welfare program featuring initiatives focusing on four areas: health, family, saving and free time.

 Safety in the workplace

-Total number of injuries by country
+Total number of accidents, per country (no.)

 As regards the frequency index , we have noticed a reduction in France from 42.47 in 2014 to 30.50 in 2017 while, in Italy, following a negative peak of 23.20 in 2015, due to an increase in production and the number of new hires at the Cermenate plant, starting in 2016, this index dropped to 14.13 in 2017, thanks to our training initiatives.